128technology/docs/docs/cc_fips_config_radsec.md

 When the user logs into the node `t327-dut1` via ssh, the authentication request is sent via RADSEC to the server `172.18.5.224` and the user is authenticated.

-### Certificate signing request and importing for webserver
+### Signing and Importing Webserver Certificates

-Imported webserver certificates will be validated against trusted certificates configured via trusted-ca-certificate.To configure the certificates they are pasted in as a multi-line config, for example create a certificate root named “ca_root”:
+Imported webserver certificates are validated against trusted certificates configured using `trusted-ca-certificate`.
+Use the following information to create, sign, and import the certificates to the webserver.

+#### Create a Truste Certificate

+Certificates are pasted in as a multi-line config.

+Create a certificate root named `ca_root` and paste the certificate file content into the command:

 ```
 admin@conductor-node-1.Conductor# config authority trusted-ca-certificate ca_root